For the full list of articles on this site, please visit the Table of Contents or view the menu above.

 The Dwight McNelly and Dorothy Eggers Collection

 A collection at the Pritzker Military Museum and Library in Chicago, this has not yet been digitized.
 Like Havemeier, McNelly was an enlisted man in the 32nd.
-During a recent visit, I was able to examine much of the collection.
+During a visit in the fall of 2018, I was able to examine much of the collection.
 The photographs in the collection are phenomenal; McNelly was clearly a bit of a shutterbug and a significant portion of the collection is composed of large prints.
 Just as significant for research purposes are two drafts of an unpublished manuscript McNelly wrote about his experiences in the 32nd.
 The collection also includes one issue of The Weakly Reaction, the 32nd Station Hospital newspaper.
 The Pritzker has generously granted permission for me to display some images from the collection on this website.